 The Seattle market has seen a lot of changes and construction over the past 15 years as people discover the city.
 The booming economy has attracted thousands of people to the area.
-Lots of new apartments, condominiums, and townhomes have been added, plus some of the smaller homes have been replaced by larger, modern high-end homes.... not all of which has been, let's say, architecturally very imaginative.
+Lots of new apartments, condominiums, and townhomes have been added, plus some of the smaller homes have been replaced by larger, modern high-end homes... not all of which have been, let's say, architecturally very imaginative.
 And yes, costs have gone up and are above national averages.

 If you’re relocating to Seattle from San Franciso, Seattle can seem like a veritable bargain, while someone from Fargo, ND will scream “are you kidding me?”